maizzle/maizzle.com/content/docs/editor-setup.md

 ## Which editor to use?

-Although you may use any text editor or IDE with Maizzle, we recommend [VS Code](https://code.visualstudio.com/) for its flexibility and tooling available.
+Although you may use any text editor or IDE with Maizzle, we recommend [VS Code](https://code.visualstudio.com/) for its flexibility and available tooling.

 ## Tailwind CSS IntelliSense